US Capitol: Pro Trump protest draws just a few hundred | DW | 18.09.2021

 Many of Saturday's protesters carried flags of the far-right Three Percenters anti-government militia.

-Security was stepped up around the US Capitol to avoid a repeat of the deadly riot.
+Security was stepped up around the US Capitol to avoid a repeat of the deadly riot from earlier this year.

 The fence that had surrounded the building that houses the US Congress was re-erected and 100 National Guard troops were placed on standby, armed with batons.